Studying in the Library

 Empty shelves should not be used to store on-loan Library books or personal possessions.

 Ramsay Hall study room is open 8 am to midnight every day (except Long Vacation) and has 25 study spaces as well as a comfortable reading area with sofas and bean bags.

-All usual Library rules and etiquette apply to this new study space.
+All usual Library rules and etiquette apply.
 Please note that it is not locked during the day so please do not leave valuables unattended.
-Please also note that it will be locked at 7 pm, so anything you leave in there will not be accessible after this time.
+Please also note that it will be locked at 12am, so anything you leave in there will not be accessible after this time.

 Books from the main library (including reference books and journals) can be taken over to Ramsay Hall.
 However, they must still be borrowed via the Self-Service machine if taken from either location.